steadman1/TurkBot/README.md

 # TurkBot

-Only requirements are
+## Python Requirements
 * discord.py (rewrite)
 * qBittorrent

+## Torrent Software Requirements
-## qBittorrent must be installed and have a running HTTP remote control.
+qBittorrent must be installed and have a running HTTP remote control.
 ^ this can be enabled by opening qBittorrent and following:
 Tools > Options > Web UI > Web User Interface (<- check this box)